 Esther completed her degree in Chemical Engineering and a PhD in Materials Science from the University of Santiago de Compostela, Galicia (Spain).
 She moved to the UK to join the Centre for Advanced Structural Ceramics (CASC) at Imperial College London with a Barrie de la Maza fellowship, in October 2011.
 After six years as a postdoctoral researcher at Imperial, Esther joined the University of Liverpool in 2017 as a Lecturer in Materials Science and Engineering affiliated to the Materials Innovation Factory (MIF) and the School of Engineering.
-She has been awarded an UKRI Future Leaders Fellowship in 2021.
+She was awarded an UKRI Future Leaders Fellowship in 2021.
 Esther is a committee member of the RSC / SCI Joint Colloids Group: http://www.colloidsgroup.org.uk/.